 REIT tax schemes vary greatly from country to country, so we’ve devised two main ways to treat this topic depending on where the company operates.

-Below you will find a model analyses for REIT companies.
+Below you will find a model analysis for REIT companies.
 It is structured in five parts, namely:

 1. Introduction to the topic